Lucas Hamilton: Career

 Hamilton signed a three-year deal with Mitchelton–Scott in 2017.
 In the same year he won the U23 Oceania Road Race Championships and finished an impressive second overall at the 2017 Giro Ciclistico d'Italia, GP Palio del Recioto and GP Marmo.

 Hamilton was named Best Young Rider for Australia's World Tour one-day classic and the Cadel Evans Great Ocean Road Race.
 He joined the World Tour with Mitchelton–Scott in 2018, and has since continued to rise in the world standings.
 He won Stage 1 and Stage 2 at the 2018 Hammer Stavange, and in 2019 won Stage 1 and Stage 4 at the Czech Cycling Tour.

 Returning to Australia for the 2020 Tour Down Under, Hamilton came ninth place.
 He went on to be placed second at the 2020 National Road Race Championships.
 That same year, Lucas won his maiden World Tour win on stage four of Tirreno Adriatico.

-Hamilton has begun his fourth professional year signing with Team BikeExchange.
+Hamilton began his fourth professional year signing with Team BikeExchange.
 He led the team at the 2021 Tour de France in their general classification campaign.